 Tip Seven: If you have a flight connection, it matters where you go through passport control and customs.
 If you are in-bound at a major New York City metro airport, you may find huge lines so say goodbye to catching your next flight.

 Tip Eight: If you plan to catch a domestic and international flight the same day, flight delays may leave you sleeping in the airport.
 Why is that?
 Short flights tend to use small planes.
-Bad weather or other delays or more likely so that you miss the large overseas jet.
+Bad weather or other delays or more likely to cancel your initial flight so that you miss the large overseas jet.